-- 80 000 of their employees work in Research and Development.
+- Eighty thousand of their employees work in Research and Development.
 They have 15 Research and Development Institutes.

 The apparent game changer

-The reason this new Huawei Solar SUN-20005KTL is creating so much hype is that at first glance at the Huawei inverter specification (see it here), it does everything we ever wanted an inverter to do.
+The reason this new Huawei Solar SUN-20005KTL is creating so much hype is that at first glance at the Huawei inverter specification (see it here) does everything we ever wanted an inverter to do.

 - It’s a “battery ready” inverter at an affordable price.

 - It can connect to the reputable LG Chem battery – like SolarEdge.